LATHAM SHINDER

 Recent Book Projects

-• business memoir about the founder of a Houston telephone company, a surprisingly humble leader with the stoic determination to do whatever needed to be done to make his company great
+a business memoir about the founder of a Texas telephone company, a surprisingly humble leader with the stoic determination to do whatever needed to be done to make his company great

 “LATHAM'S KNOWLEDGE OF STORY DESIGN EXCEEDED MY EXPECTATIONS."